krishna-acondy/mint-app/README.md

 Since it has been built as a PWA, you can add it to the home screen on your Android or iOS device and use it like any other app.

+The app currently supports three languages - English, Dutch and French.
+The language in use can be changed at anytime, pre- or post-deployment, via the `config.json` file, located in the assets folder.

 ## Current Features
 * Sign in/sign out and authentication via Mint API.
 * Client-side storage of authentication state,